Quantifying Perovskite Solar Cell Degradation via Machine Learning from Spatially Resolved Multimodal Luminescence Time Series: Methods

 Raw luminescence and electrical data were processed through a two-stage Python workflow designed to ensure spatial and temporal consistency across all modalities.
 In the first stage, current--voltage (J--V) logs exported from the Arkeo platform were parsed to extract, for each cell and time step, the forward and reverse power conversion efficiencies $\left( \mathrm{PCE_{fw}, PCE_{rv}} \right)$ together with the individual factors of the PCE, i.e., V\textsubscript{oc}, J\textsubscript{sc}, and FF.
 These records were associated with the corresponding EL, PL\textsubscript{oc}, and PL\textsubscript{sc} images acquired during the same automated measurement cycles, yielding a unified manifest that maps each image triplet to its electrical response.
 In the second stage, this manifest was used to assemble per-cell datasets for model training.
 For each device, the luminescence images recorded at the initial cycle were designated as the reference state ($t=0$), and all subsequent images were paired with this baseline to form time-ordered sequences.
 For every time step $t$, a multimodal tensor was constructed as

 where each $r(t)=I(t)/(I(0)+\varepsilon)$ represents a normalized intensity ratio with a small stabilizing constant $\varepsilon=10^{-6}$.
-This structure allows the ML model to access both absolute and relative luminescence information, facilitating the learning of degradation-related spatial changes.
+The multimodal tensor $x(t)$ is constructed by channel-wise concatenation of all selected image channels.
+Therefore, data fusion is performed at the input level: EL, PL\textsubscript{oc}, PL\textsubscript{sc}, their corresponding $t=0$ reference images, and the ratio channels are jointly provided to the first convolutional layer rather than processed by separate modality-specific branches.

+In this formulation, one supervised sample corresponds to one physical device observed at one stored aging time $t$ (the word ``sample'' is exclusively used in the sense of ``data sample'' herein, not ``laboratory sample'').
+Thus, each device contributes multiple device-time samples, all sharing the same device-specific reference images acquired at $t=0$.
+The reference state is fixed for a given device and is not redefined at later monitoring cycles.
+The model therefore learns the degradation state from the joint representation of the current images, the initial reference images, and the corresponding pixel-wise ratio channels.
 Unless otherwise stated, models receive the full multimodal tensor comprising EL, PL\textsubscript{oc}, and PL\textsubscript{sc} at both $t$ and $t=0$, together with the corresponding ratio channels.
-For the modality-ablation experiments (Section~\ref{ssec:modalities}), we construct single-modality tensors by retaining only the channels associated with one modality (e.g., $\mathrm{\mathbf{x}_{EL}}(t) = \left[ \mathrm{EL}(t), \mathrm{EL}(0), r_{\mathrm{EL}}(0) \right]$) and discarding the remaining channels.
+For the modality-ablation experiments (Section~\ref{ssec:modalities}), we construct single- or double-modality tensors by retaining only the channels associated with the relevant modalities (e.g., $\mathrm{\mathbf{x}_{EL}}(t) = \left[ \mathrm{EL}(t), \mathrm{EL}(0), r_{\mathrm{EL}}(t) \right]$) and discarding the remaining channels.

 Because each J--V measurement yields forward- and reverse-scan efficiencies, a single representative value was obtained by averaging the two,